 Colorado Catholic dioceses submit to voluntary abuse review

-DENVER – A former federal prosecutor will review the sexual abuse files of Colorado's Roman Catholic dioceses and the church has agreed to pay an unlimited amount of reparations to victims under a voluntary joint effort under taken with the help of the state attorney general.
+DENVER – A former federal prosecutor will review the sexual abuse files of Colorado's Roman Catholic dioceses, and the church has agreed to pay an unlimited amount of reparations to victims under a voluntary joint effort undertaken with the help of the state attorney general.

-The collaborative process announced Tuesday by Attorney General Phil Weiser and Denver Archbishop Samuel Aquila is partly the result of the limits of the Colorado's attorney general's power and the local church's confidence that it has been pro-active in dealing with accusations of abuse since the clergy sex abuse crisis exploded in Boston nearly 20 years ago.
+The collaborative process announced Tuesday by Attorney General Phil Weiser and Denver Archbishop Samuel Aquila is partly the result of the limits of the Colorado's attorney general's power and the local church's confidence that it has been proactive in dealing with accusations of abuse since the clergy sex abuse crisis exploded in Boston nearly 20 years ago.

 Aquila said the church and the state had the same mission — to seek justice and healing for victims of abuse and provide accountability and transparency, including letting more people know about the steps the church has taken since 2002.